cunger/escape-velocity/content/docs/nuctec/neutronics.md

 ## Classification

 Free neutrons can be classified according to their kinetic energy.
+They can be roughly divided into three energy ranges:

 * _Thermal neutrons_ (up to 1 eV) are in a thermal equilibrium with their surrounding, with the most probable energy at 20 degrees C being 0.025 eV (~ 2km/s).
 They often have a much larger neutron absorption cross-section than fast neutrons.
 * _Resonance neutrons_ (1 eV - 100 keV) have energies where the neutron capture cross-sections peak, and the probability of capture exceeds the probability of fusion.